-- provide information and independent advice to assist in developing the appropriate total compensation philosophy and structure for the current NEOs and potential executive positions; - · assist management in the development of the various programs within our compensation framework; - perform studies of market comparator groups to evaluate the Corporation's total compensation programs; - provide recommendations to the HRCC such as appropriate compensation structure and composition of appropriate compensation comparator groups; and - provide custom reporting data based on the compensation comparator group financial results.
+- provide information and independent advice to assist in developing the appropriate total compensation philosophy and structure for the current NEOs and potential executive positions; - assist management in the development of the various programs within our compensation framework; - perform studies of market comparator groups to evaluate the Corporation's total compensation programs; - provide recommendations to the HRCC such as appropriate compensation structure and composition of appropriate compensation comparator groups; and - · provide custom reporting data based on the compensation comparator group financial results.

 It is not a requirement of the HRCC to obtain prior approval from the Board to retain the services of specialized or independent compensation consultants.
 The HRCC may engage the services of a consultant to analyze and mitigate compensation risk to the Corporation.
-Mercer (Canada) Limited ("Mercer"), an independent compensation consultant, has been retained by the Corporation to assist in determining compensation for executive management and directors and was first retained in 2012 on executive compensation matters.
+In 2024, the Corporation retained Hugessen Consulting, Inc. ("Hugessen"), an independent compensation consultant, to assist in determining compensation for executive management and directors, and Mercer Canada ("Mercer") for assist in determining certain specific compensation-related performance criteria.